Will You Tolerate This?: Plot

-The pre-credits sequence begins in Nottinghamshire, England 1192, with the character Allan-a-Dale being caught poaching deer by mounted soldiers.
-The leader of the group threatens to cut off Allan-a-Dale's hand, in response Alan pleads that he has a pregnant wife to feed.
-As the soldiers prepare to remove a finger (to which Allan-a-Dale had agreed in return for not being arrested) Robin stops them by shooting arrows around the hand of the man holding the axe.
-He then convinces the men that he has them surrounded.
-However, after they begin to leave, Much (Robin's best friend and former man servant) comes out of hiding, and from his taunts the soldiers realise there are only the two opponents.
+In 1192, Robin of Locksley and his artless man-servant Much have returned to Nottinghamshire, England after spending 5 years fighting for King Richard in the Holy Land.
+They save another man named Allan A Dale from mounted soldiers who were about to cut off Allan's hand for trying to poach a deer.
+Robin tries to convince soldiers that he has them surrounded.
+However, after they begin to leave, Much comes out of hiding, and from his taunts the soldiers realize there are only the two opponents.
 The pair proceed to run for their lives.

-After the opening credits, Robin and Much jump into a covered hole underneath a tree, before they come out of hiding.
-The two walk off, thinking back to their time in the Holy Land.
-They meet a weaver, and Robin decides to spend some time working for him.
+Robin and Much jump into a covered hole underneath a tree, before they come out of hiding.
+The next day, they meet a weaver, and Robin decides to spend some time working for him.
 However, Robin is seduced by his daughter, and Much attempts to distract the weaver to no avail.
 The weaver and Robin fight before he escapes again.

-The duo finally arrive at Locksley.
-They meet Dan Scarlett, also a carpenter, who "built half of Locksley".
+Robin and Much finally arrive in Locksley.
+They find Robin's recently widowed friend Dan Scarlett, also a carpenter, who built half of Locksley.
 He explains how he chose to have his hand cut off to protect his two sons, who had been caught stealing.
 Sir Guy of Gisborne, the current ruler of the area, arrives, where Robin announces his return.
 Robin makes himself at home once more and proclaims Much a free man after his bravery in the Crusades.
-Much has something to eat and a bath, but soon gets out when Robin tells him he is off to visit the Sheriff of Nottingham.
+Much has something to eat and a bath, but soon gets out when Robin tells him he is off to visit the Edward, the Sheriff of Nottingham.